 Hearing the favorable interpretation would also have proved Daniel was not a loyalist to Belshazzar, and knowing that Daniel had been named “third ruler in the kingdom” (Daniel 5:29) would have made him an obvious choice to be “first” over the other “presidents” who possibly were former “lords” of Belshazzar’s retinue.

-Knowing that Darius was “threescore and two years old” (Daniel 5:31) and that he died “within about two years of the fall of Babylon,” we can assume his health was poor which could account for his decision that the one hundred twenty princes render their “accounts” to the presidents rather than himself.
+Knowing that Darius was “threescore and two years old” (Daniel 5:31) and that he died “within about two years of the fall of Babylon,” we can assume his health was poor, which could account for his decision that the one hundred twenty princes render their “accounts” to the presidents rather than himself.
 While he intended such an arrangement to insure he would “have no damage,” it rather guaranteed he was bound to sustain damage if it were not for Daniel!

 Verse 3: Then this Daniel was preferred above the presidents and princes, because an excellent spirit was in him; and the king thought to set him over the whole realm.

-Nevertheless, in spite of Darius’ heathen background, he held Daniel in high esteem in spite of his preoccupation and fully believed him fit to be “set . . . over the whole realm!”
-Heaven felt the same way because the angel “Gabriel” who talked with him that same year told him “thou art greatly beloved” (Daniel 9:21, 23).
+Nevertheless, in spite of Darius’ heathen background, he held Daniel in high esteem, in spite of his preoccupation, and fully believed him fit to be “set . . . over the whole realm!”
+Heaven felt the same way, because the angel “Gabriel,” who talked with him that same year, told him: “thou art greatly beloved” (Daniel 9:21, 23).

 But, being placed “above the [other] presidents and princes” was awkward for him because they were a “dishonest, prevaricating, godless cabinet . . .”
-With Daniel obstructing their evil purposes, probably on numerous occasions, they must have found it impossible for them to take advantage of the sickly king.
+With Daniel obstructing their evil purposes, probably on numerous occasions, they must have found it impossible to take advantage of the sickly king.